Lucide/Notes/c++/1-The Basics.md

 C++ supports two notions of immutability:
 * `const`: meaning roughly "I promise not to change this value".
 This is used primarily to specify interfaces so that data can be passed to functions using pointers and references without fear of it being modified.
 The compiler enforces the promise made by `const`.
 The value of a `const` can be calculated at run time.
 * `constexpr`: meaning roughly "to be evaluated at compile time".
 This is used primarily to specify constants, to allow placement of data in read-only memory (where it is unlikely to be corrupted), and for performance.
 The value of a `constexpr` must be calculated by the compiler.

-For a function to be usable in a constant expression, that is, in an expression that will be evaluated by the compiler, it must be defined `constexpr`.
-For example:
+For a function to be usable in a constant expression, that is, in an expression that will be evaluated by the compiler, it must be defined `constexpr`:
 ```cpp
 constexpr double square(double x) {
     return x∗x;